sinae99/SREv1/doc/database-observability.md

-# Database and Observability Deep Dive
+# Database + Observability

-This section covers the stateful backend and the monitoring stack.

 ## Database Architecture

-The application cache is backed by CloudNativePG, not a hand-rolled database container.
+The application cache is backed by CloudNativePG.

 - one PostgreSQL cluster named `sina-db`
 - two instances for primary/standby behavior